misho-dimitrov/Motion_Correction_rs-fMRI/README.md

-# Scripts for comparing different fMRI data pre-processing pipelines (esp. in terms of motion correction) as well as different number of echoes.
+# QUALITY CONTROL OF FUNCTIONAL MRI PRE-PROCESSINGPIPELINES AND ANALYSIS OF FUNCTIONAL BRAIN CONNECTIVITY (Scripts for comparing different fMRI data pre-processing pipelines (esp. in terms of motion correction) as well as different number of echoes.)